Bonn Lean Course WiSe 24/25

 Update repository

-You can do this either via a terminal (git commit -am "my changes" && git pull) or via VSCode, in the Source Control tab (third icon in the top-left, or ctrl+shift+G/cmd+shift+G).
-You can commit by writing a non-empty commit message and then pressing Commit (you can answer "Yes" or "Always" when it asks you if you want to stage all changes.).
-Then under (More actions) you can click Pull to get the latest changes.
+You can do this either via a terminal (git pull) or via VSCode, in the Source Control tab (third icon in the top-left, or ctrl+shift+G/cmd+shift+G), under (More actions) you can click Pull to get the latest changes.

 Temporary ways to use Lean